apache/pekko/docs/src/main/paradox/typed/logging.md

 ```

-## Internal logging by Akka
+## Internal logging by Pekko

 ### Event bus

-For historical reasons logging by the Akka internals and by classic actors are performed asynchronously
+For historical reasons logging by the Pekko internals and by classic actors are performed asynchronously
 through an event bus.
 Such log events are processed by an event handler actor, which then emits them to
 SLF4J or directly to standard out.

-When `akka-actor-typed` and `akka-slf4j` are on the classpath this event handler actor will emit the events to SLF4J.
+When `pekko-actor-typed` and `pekko-slf4j` are on the classpath this event handler actor will emit the events to SLF4J.
 The @apidoc[event.slf4j.Slf4jLogger](Slf4jLogger) and @apidoc[event.slf4j.Slf4jLoggingFilter](Slf4jLoggingFilter) are enabled automatically
 without additional configuration.
 This can be disabled by `pekko.use-slf4j=off` configuration property.

-In other words, you don't have to do anything for the Akka internal logging to end up in your configured
+In other words, you don't have to do anything for the Pekko internal logging to end up in your configured
 SLF4J backend.

 ### Log level

 Ultimately the log level defined in the SLF4J backend is used.
-For the Akka internal logging it will
+For the Pekko internal logging it will
 also check the level defined by the SLF4J backend before constructing the final log message and
 emitting it to the event bus.

 However, there is an additional `pekko.loglevel` configuration property that defines if logging events
 with lower log level should be discarded immediately without consulting the SLF4J backend.
 By default
-this is at `INFO` level, which means that `DEBUG` level logging from the Akka internals will not
+this is at `INFO` level, which means that `DEBUG` level logging from the Pekko internals will not
 reach the SLF4J backend even if `DEBUG` is enabled in the backend.

 You can enable `DEBUG` level for `pekko.loglevel` and control the actual level in the SLF4j backend